Professor of Finance at the Wharton School of the University of Pennsylvania

 Past awards include the Graham and Dodd Award for the best article published in The Financial Analysts Journal in 1993 and the Peter Bernstein and Frank Fabozzi Award for the best article published in The Journal of Portfolio Management in 2000.

 In 1994 Professor Siegel received the highest teaching rating in a worldwide ranking of business school professors conducted by Business Week magazine and in 2001, Forbes named JeremySiegel.com as one of the “Best Business School Professor” websites.

 Professor Siegel served 15 years as head of economics training at JP Morgan from 1984 through 1998 and is currently the academic director of the U.S. Securities Industry Institute.
 Prof. Siegel currently serves as Senior Investment Strategy Advisor of WisdomTree Investments, Inc., consulting the firm on its proprietary stock indexes.
 He is also a member of the company’s board of directors.

-The notion that falling stocks are penance for an economy built on indebtedness is overblown.
-There is nothing intrinsic in the world economy that has lost its productivity.
-Prof. Siegel diagnoses the causes of the current crisis and the prospects for recovery.
-Jeremy Siegel, a renowned professor of finance at the Wharton School and a regular commentator on major network and cable news and regular columnist for major financial publications encourages investors to take heart.
-Called the “Wizard of Wharton” and one of the world’s keenest financial minds, Siegel has an unshakable belief that brighter days are ahead for Wall Street.
+Financial markets are always full of uncertainty, and today’s environment is no different.
+But maintaining a long-term, optimistic view of the world economy can be the difference between successfully meeting your clients’ goals or coming up short.
+Called the “Wizard of Wharton” and one of the world’s keenest financial minds, he has an unshakable belief that brighter days are ahead for Wall Street.
 He shares his incredible insights on today’s latest financial news and what is ahead for not only Wall Street, but for investors and business.

 Saturday, May 30, 2020